andypike/kame/README.md

 	backward 75

+You can change the colour of the turtle's pen at any time (on the paper or not) with the `colour` command:

+	colour :pink

-To tell the turtle to put his pen down onto the paper use the `pen_down` command:
+To tell the turtle to put his pen down onto the paper use the `pen_down` command.
+There is an optional parameter for the pen colour to switch to, if not supplied the pen is not changed:

 	pen_down
+	pen_down :red

 To tell the turtle to pick his pen up again, use the `pen_up` command: